Add a machine¶

 field is not defined inallowedNodeLabels

-, select the check box of the required label and define an appropriate custom value for this label to be set to the node.
+, from the drop-down list, select the required label and define an appropriate custom value for this label to be set to the node.
 For example, thenode-type

 label can have thestorage-ssd